abkonsta/cc-vim-config/README.md

     ruby extconf.rb
     make

-These instructions assume that you use RVM and that you have XCode installed.
 If you do not use RVM, you do not need to tell it to use the system ruby.
+If you do not have XCode installed, you won't be able to compile the c program.
 You can download XCode from Apple's app store.

 To get "Find in project" like functionality from Ack, install ack: